quicwg/base-drafts/draft-ietf-quic-recovery.md

 packet drop in both directions, thus reducing the probability of consecutive PTO events.

-Probe packets sent on PTO timer expiration MUST be ack-eliciting.
+Probe packets sent on a PTO MUST be ack-eliciting.
 A probe packet SHOULD carry new data when possible.
 Implementers MAY use alternate strategies for determining the content of probe packets.
 An implementation could use new data in probe packets to maximize throughput.
 An implementation could retransmit unacknowledged data when new data is unavailable, when flow control does not permit new data to be sent, or to opportunistically reduce loss recovery delay.
 Alternatively, an implementation could send new or retransmitted data based on the application's priorities.

-Probe packets MUST NOT be blocked by the congestion controller.
-A sender MUST however count these packets as being additionally in flight, since these packets adds network load without establishing packet loss.
-Note that sending probe packets might cause the sender's estimated bytes in flight to exceed the sender's congestion window until an acknowledgement is received that establishes loss or delivery of packets.

-#### Loss Detection
+#### Loss Detection {#pto-loss}

 Delivery or loss of packets in flight is established when an acknowledgement is received that newly acknowledges one or more packets.
 An endpoint might receive